-In Health 2021 (Report 12: 2021-22), we identified that 4 recommendations from our prior year report, Health 2020 (Report 12: 2020-21), also remained outstanding.
-An update on the status of these issues is shown below.
+In Health 2022, we identified that the following recommendations from our Health 2021 (Report 12: 2021-22) and Health 2020 (Report 12: 2020-21) remained outstanding.
+An update on the status of these issues is included below.

-Resolve outstanding audit issues Further action needs to be taken 2020- REC 2 Queensland Health entities and their audit committees should continue to regularly review the status of outstanding audit issues and ensure they are resolved in a timely manner.
-As noted in Chapter 2, internal controls are generally effective.
-However, there remained 5 issues raised in prior years (2018 to 2021) yet to be resolved.
+Procurement and contracting controls need to be strengthened Further action needs to be taken 2021 - REC 1 The Department of Health and 16 HHSs should: ensure they have appropriate contract management and procurement systems in place provide training in procurement processes and procedures maintain complete and up-to-date contract registers ensure all documents relating to contracts are kept in a central location.
+There has been improvement, with some of the previously reported procurement deficiencies being resolved during prior years.
+However, as noted in Chapter 3, we identified 4 new deficiencies in procurement controls in 2022-23.
+This highlights that more work is needed in this area.
+Resolve outstanding audit issues Further action needs to be taken 2020 - REC 2 Queensland Health entities and their audit committees should continue to regularly review the status of outstanding audit issues and ensure they are resolved in a timely manner.
+As noted in Chapter 3, internal controls are generally effective.
+However, 6 issues raised in prior years (2018-2022) are yet to be resolved.